momin-riyadh/learn-frontend/development/README-template.md

-# Frontend Mentor - Body Mass Index Calculator solution
+# Frontend Mentor - Coffeeroasters subscription site solution

-This is a solution to the [Body Mass Index Calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/body-mass-index-calculator-brrBkfSz1T).
+This is a solution to the [Coffeeroasters subscription site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coffeeroasters-subscription-site-5Fc26HVY6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents